 In this unit, you'll cover:

-- Civil Liabilities: The buyer's private right of action under Section 410, including rescission, damages, burden of proof, statute of limitations, and rescission offers
+- Civil Liabilities: The buyer's private right of action under the USA, including rescission, damages, burden of proof, statute of limitations, and rescission offers

-- Criminal Penalties: Willful violations under Section 409, including fines, imprisonment, the "willful" standard, and criminal referrals
+- Criminal Penalties: Willful violations under state law, including fines, imprisonment, the "willful" standard, and criminal referrals

-- Judicial Remedies: Court-ordered relief under Section 408, including injunctions, receivers, restitution, and disgorgement
+- Judicial Remedies: Court-ordered relief, including injunctions, receivers, restitution, and disgorgement

-- Summary of All Remedies: A master comparison tying administrative, judicial, criminal, civil, and SIPC remedies together
+- Summary of All Remedies: A master comparison tying administrative, judicial, criminal, and civil remedies together

 Why This Matters

 The Series 63 exam frequently tests the distinctions between different types of remedies: who can bring each type of action, what the penalties are, and which thresholds and time limits apply.
 Civil liability questions are especially common because they involve specific rules about burden of proof, the statute of limitations, and rescission offers that are easy to confuse.
-Understanding the full enforcement landscape (private lawsuits, criminal prosecution, and investor protection) will help you answer these questions correctly.
+Understanding the full enforcement landscape (administrative action, private lawsuits, and criminal prosecution) will help you answer these questions correctly.

 Let's start with civil liabilities: the buyer's private right of action under the Uniform Securities Act (USA).